gmskazi/pdfmc/README.md

 pdfmc merge
 ```

-You will receive a file "merged_output.pdf" that has all of the PDFs
+You will receive a file "merged_output.pdf" that has all the PDFs
 combined into one files.

 ##### Change the output file name